 It’s a peaceful, tranquil place containing benches where you can rest awhile admiring the mountain or feeding the resident turtles and fish who inhabit the pond.
 A small stall sells bread, papaya, and other fruit for 20 baht a bag which you can feed the turtles using a small stick.

 After leaving Wat Prayoon, turn left to the river underneath the memorial bridge and turn left again along a riverside walkway which leads to Santa Cruz church and further on to Wat Kalayanamit which are both worth a visit.

 Location: 24 Prachatipok Road

 Opening Hours: 06.00-18.00

 Rules: Dress respectfully

-How to get there: Take the Chao Phraya river boat to Memorial Bridge pier.
+How to get there: Take the Chao Phraya Express Boat to Memorial Bridge pier.
 Then walk or take a taxi across the bridge.
 The temple is on the right just after crossing the bridge.